nclarius/pyPL/IPL/README.md

 -----------
 ### Installation
 To run this tool on your machine:
-1. Clone this github project.
+1. Clone this repository.
 2. If you want, edit the file `main.py` in a text editor of your choice to specify custom input (see next section).
 3. Execute `main.py`.
 This requires Python (version >= 3.8) to be installed on your machine.

-'clone github project', 'install python', 'edit .py script' and 'execute .py script' are all easily googleable for your respective operating system.
+'clone github repository', 'install python', 'edit .py script' and 'execute .py script' are all easily googleable for your respective operating system.

 ### Defining input